richardTowers/paas-button/README.md

 * [x] Build a simple backend (shell out to `cf push` initially?)
 * [x] Stop hardcoding path-to-zip
 * [ ] Stop hardcoding app name and route
-* [ ] Fork the prototype kit so it can be used for demos
+* [x] Fork the prototype kit so it can be used for demos
+* [ ] Make the prototype kit link to edit pages on github
 * [ ] Handle org and space properly
 * [ ] Handle any other TODOs you can find
 * [ ] Form validation